MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/MIDI Live.md

 ### Apply to Outputs and MIDI Coil Settings

 Whenever you change a setting it will affect the outputs selected here.
+You'll note that the values below the buttons change to your current settings.

 Keeping any of the buttons pressed to access the [MIDI Coil Settings](Coil%20Settings.md#readme) page.
 From there you'll be able to access the [MIDI Channel Settings](Channel%20Settings.md#readme), too.
 If you only have a single output, you'll see a "Channels|Pan" button instead which brings you to the same page.